LDWLab/Ribovision_2.0_GT/INSTALL.md

 3. All steps are the same, except:

 	e.
 Execute the commands from the home directory of the server.
-The folder called proorigami-cde-package should be located within the web-server home folder (NOT the web-server root directory).

 4. Steps are not necessary since all development of PDB rna viewer and MSA viewer should be done locally and after compiling, the .js files should be synced with git.

 5. Same as previous.